AUSTIN BAROQUE ORCHESTRA PRESENTS

 Pay-as-you-can pricing is also available; patrons are asked simply to enter in an amount that works for them, with no questions asked and no judgment passed.
 ABO believes the arts are our collective cultural heritage and should be available to all regardless of financial means.

-In place of ABO's usual informal pre-concert talk, the program will be interspersed with commentary from musicians, where they discuss the pieces they selected for this program and what led to their selection.
+In place of ABO's usual informal pre-concert talk, the program will be interspersed with brief commentary from the artistic director discussing points of interest in the pieces selected.

 - Time: 7:30 p.m.
 CST